softwarestrategies/projectk/README.md

 ## About

-This project is for me to learn/maintain/upgrade my skills & understanding regarding the following.
+This project is for learning/maintaining/upgrading my skills & understanding regarding the following.
 It is a work-in-progress.

 - Kotlin
 - Spring Boot (including Spring WebMVC, Spring Cloud, Spring Data, Spring Security)